Get Oracle Negotiation Insights Delivered

 |---|---|---|

-| Audit rights | Oracle can audit at any time with 30 days' notice | Limit audit frequency (once per 12 months), define scope, require Oracle to bear audit costs if compliant |
+| Audit rights | Oracle can audit at any time with 30 days' notice | Limit frequency (once per 12 months), define scope, require Oracle to bear costs if compliant |

-| Virtualisation restrictions | Ambiguous language that allows Oracle to claim all vCPUs | Explicit soft-partitioning and hard-partitioning definitions aligned to your environment |
+| Virtualisation restrictions | Ambiguous language allowing Oracle to claim all vCPUs | Explicit soft/hard partitioning definitions aligned to your environment |

 | Territory and affiliate rights | Licences restricted to specific legal entities | Broad territory and affiliate inclusion to cover subsidiaries and future acquisitions |

-| Cloud deployment rights | On-premises only; cloud usage requires additional licences | Explicit BYOL rights for AWS, Azure, OCI, and GCP |
+| Cloud deployment rights | On-premises only; cloud requires additional licences | Explicit BYOL rights for AWS, Azure, OCI, and GCP |

-| Support reinstatement | Reinstatement requires back-payment of all lapsed support plus penalties | Negotiate a grace period or capped reinstatement fee |
+| Support reinstatement | Back-payment of all lapsed support plus penalties | Negotiate a grace period or capped reinstatement fee |

-| Price cap on renewal | Oracle reserves right to increase support fees up to 8% annually | Cap annual support increases at 3% or negotiate flat pricing for the first 3 years |
+| Price cap on renewal | Oracle reserves right to increase support up to 8% annually | Cap at 3% or negotiate flat pricing for the first 3 years |

 Know exactly what Oracle software is installed, where, and by whom.
 Automated discovery tools and SAM platforms provide the factual foundation that prevents Oracle from inflating your required licence count.

 Map every Oracle contract, ordering document, and amendment to understand precisely what you are entitled to deploy.
-Overlicensing is as common as underlicensing β and finding surplus entitlements reduces or eliminates the need for new purchases.
+Overlicensing is as common as underlicensing, and finding surplus entitlements reduces or eliminates the need for new purchases.

 Obtain independent benchmark data on the discounts other enterprises of similar size and complexity have achieved for the same Oracle products.
-This data renders Oracle's "exclusive offer" transparent and negotiable.
+This renders Oracle's "exclusive offer" transparent and negotiable.

 Document credible migration paths with cost models for non-Oracle alternatives.
 Even if migration is unlikely, the data demonstrates optionality and creates pricing pressure that Oracle cannot ignore.

 Oracle cannot legally force you to purchase anything through an audit.
 However, an audit that identifies a compliance gap creates commercial pressure that Oracle's sales team will attempt to convert into a purchase of additional licences, a ULA, or OCI cloud credits.
 The counter-strategy is to independently verify the audit findings (Oracle's calculations are frequently inflated), remediate genuine gaps through deployment optimisation, and negotiate any remaining shortfall on competitive terms.
-Separating the audit process from the commercial negotiation is essential.

-Redress Compliance has defended enterprises against every Oracle tactic described in this guide β and achieved outcomes that validate the counter-strategies.
+Redress Compliance has defended enterprises against every Oracle tactic described in this guide and achieved outcomes that validate the counter-strategies.
 Our advisory is 100% independent: we have no commercial relationship with Oracle, sell no Oracle products, and earn no commissions.
 Our only incentive is your outcome.